Facets of high-dimensional Gaussian polytopes: The case large

 \section{The case $n-d $ large}

-In this section we combine Lemma \ref{le:phi-Phi-inv} which gives the asymptotic behaviour of $ g_d(u) $ as $u \to 0$, with the concentration properties of the Beta function just obtained.
+In this section we combine Lemma \ref{le:phi-Phi-inv} which gives the asymptotic behavior of $ g_d(u) $ as $u \to 0$, with the concentration properties of the Beta function just obtained.
 We split our proof in two Lemmata.

 \begin{lemma} For $d \geq d_0=78$ and $n \geq e^e d$ we have

 \end{lemma}

 \begin{lemma} For $d \geq d_0=78$ and $n \geq e^e d$ we have